5oL0/ledtoken-erc20/README.md

 Products Developed

--LED web application for health monitoring of physical activities and workout/health regimens and coaching & notifications.
+-LED web application for health monitoring of physical activities and health regimens which includes a coaching assistant, reminders & notifications.

 -LED Token wallet which integrates with MetaMask for token transfers

--LED healthy habit dApp which is an application that acts as a Piggy bank where you get rewarded by staking your tokens at the beginning of the week and rewarding you for completing your regime workouts at the end of the week.
+-LED healthy habit desktop dApp which acts as a Piggy bank where you get rewarded by staking your tokens at the beginning of the week and rewarding you for completing your regime workouts at the end of the week.

 -Moralis.io web3 servers for Multichain wallet and LED Defi exchange